-- Broccoli is a low-calorie food packed with fiber which fills you up quickly.
+- Broccoli is a low-calorie food packed with fiber that fills you up quickly.
 The high fiber and water content in broccoli add volume to the meals without adding empty calories.

 - This cruciferous vegetable is well known for its anti-cancer properties.
-The antioxidant in broccoli helps to fight aging and cell degeneration.
+The antioxidants in broccoli help to fight aging and cell degeneration.

 7. Brown Rice

-- Brown rice is a healthy and fiber packed alternative to the white rice.
-Half a cup of brown rice contains 2 grams of resistant starch, a carbohydrate which aids in burning fat.
+- Brown rice is a healthy and fiber-packed alternative to white rice.
+Half a cup of brown rice contains 2 grams of resistant starch, a carbohydrate that aids in burning fat.

-- Brown rice is rich in muscle strengthening proteins and vitamins which can also help you to get a flat belly.
+- Brown rice is rich in muscle-strengthening proteins and vitamins that can also help you to get a flat belly.

 - One pear comes packed with 15% of the daily recommended amount of fiber.
 A research revealed that women who ate three pears a day lost more weight than those who did not.

-- Do not peel off the pears before consuming as its skin contains the highest amounts of fiber.
-The high pectin content in pears makes the juicy fruit good at fending off water retention.
+- Do not peel the pear before consuming as its skin contains the highest amounts of fiber.
+The high pectin content makes these juicy fruits good at preventing water retention.

 - Starting your day with lemon water can help you lose extra pounds from the body.
-Lemons are high in pectin fiber which fights hunger cravings.
+Lemons are high in pectin fiber that fights hunger cravings.

 - It stimulates the flow of saliva and gastric juice, thus aiding digestion.